nabeelnazir163/RT_ForceUpdate/README.md

 ```
 ## Usage

-You can use check is your app needs to update in one line of code and if yes it shows a dialog
+You can use this to check if your app needs to update?
+If yes it shows a dialog.
+All you can achieve by writing one line of code.

 ```
   ForceUpdateManager.shared.checkIfAppVersionIsCompatible(with: "YOUR_SLUG")